David Wilson (New York politician): Twelve Years a Slave

 Wilson is best known for editing Solomon Northup's Twelve Years a Slave (1853).
 He met Northup through Orville Clark, who provided an affidavit for Northrup and circulated and signed a petition that helped free him.
 In the preface of the book, Wilson states that he corrected "numerous faults of style and of expression" and corrected discrepancies in the tale.
 (Note: David Fiske states that although Wilson is sometimes considered a ghost writer for the book, Wilson describes his role as editor.
-In addition, Northrup, who was literate unlike many former slaves, reviewed the edited the material to ensure that the changes were accurate.)
+In addition, Northup, who was literate unlike many former slaves, reviewed the edited the material to ensure that the changes were accurate.)

 Northup's motivation was different from those of fugitive slaves; Northup's narrative is rich with verifiable details; Northup had a significant role in writing the book; David Wilson, the book’s editor, was not an abolitionist; and Northup was entirely capable of telling his own story.